I know that mainstream media is trying to portray being overweight (or even obese) as a virtue but that’s not what I stand for.

 I know you’ve heard this a thousand times already but it’s true – hydration is essential for every single process happening in our body.

-Unfortunately, when we’re having a busy day and jumping from one task to another, it’s easy to oversee the signals of dehydration the body sends us.
+Unfortunately, when we’re having a busy day and jumping from one task to another, it’s easy to overlook the signals of dehydration the body sends us.

 Common symptoms of dehydration are sleepiness, brain fog, feeling hungry, dry mouth, and headache.